Marius Niculae: Sporting

 After a long recovery, Niculae finally returned to regular first team action in the match against Leixões, scoring Sporting's second in a 5–1 win in the Portuguese supercup.
 He did not find the net again until November when he scored in a 2–0 home win over Marítimo and a 3–1 away win over Beira-Mar.
 He also scored his first goal for Sporting in the Portuguese Cup in a 4–1 away win against Estarreja.
 On 10 December 2002, he broke his toe in practice leading to a six-week absence.
-He returned on the field on 2 February 2003, in a 4–0 home win against Paços de Ferreira, coming off the bench in the 73rd minute to assist Mario Jardel's third goal and Sporting's fourth.
+He returned to the field on 2 February 2003, in a 4–0 home win against Paços Ferreira, coming off the bench in the 73rd minute to assist Mario Jardel's third goal and Sporting's fourth.
 Three days later he netted his team's only goal in a 1–0 victory against Académica Coimbra.
 On 17 May, during a game against Nacional Madeira, Niculae fractured his fifth metatarsal bone in his right foot, leading to another long-term break off the field.
 He ended third in the league with his team, netting three goals in 17 appearances.

-Having recovered from his injury, Niculae was expected to be among the substitutes against Rapid Wien, but a relapse of an older injury forced him out off the field for another four-months.
-He was highly acclaimed at his come-back for Sporting on 21 January 2004, in a 4–0 home win in a friendly match against VfL Wolfsburg.
-He scored his first competitive goal after a 367-day break on 7 February, during a 3–3 draw against Nacional Madeira.
+Having recovered from his injury, Niculae was expected to be among the substitutes against Rapid Wien, but a relapse of an older injury forced him out of the field for another four months.
+He was highly acclaimed on his comeback for Sporting on 21 January 2004, in a 4–0 home win in a friendly match against VfL Wolfsburg.
+He scored his first competitive goal after a 367-day hiatus on 7 February, during a 3–3 draw against Nacional Madeira.
 He also played with shirt number 9, switching his old squad number 7.
-He scored again on 10 April, in a 4–0 home victory against Estrela Amadora, coming off the bench in the 75th minute On 9 May he opened the score-sheet in the last league match of the season against Vitória Guimarães, in a 2–0 away win.
-He ended for the second year in a row on the third place in the league, netting three goals in 14 appearances, most of them as a substitute.
+He scored again on 10 April, in a 4–0 home victory against Estrela Amadora, coming off the bench in the 75th minute.
+On 9 May he opened the score-sheet in the last league match of the season against Vitória Guimarães, in a 2–0 away win.
+He ended for the second year in a row in third place in the league, netting three goals in 14 appearances, most of them as a substitute.